Kong/docs.konghq.com/app/konnect/updates.md

 ## February 2024

+**Download button added the documents UI**
+: You can now click the **Download** button to download the markdown file currently being viewed from the documents UI.

 **Additional plugin support for consumer groups**
 : Along with {{site.base_gateway}} 3.6 support in {{site.konnect_short_name}}, additional plugins are now supported for consumer groups.